bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Every program builds using functions.
 The default function we tend to use is `fn main() {**}`.
 They are named like variables using [snake_case](https://en.wikipedia.org/wiki/Snake_case).
 Functions only return one value, which can be a tuple.

-Documenting functions is done using `///` and then running `rustdoc` against the file.
+Documenting functions is done using `///`, writing in Markdown, and then running `rustdoc` against the file.
 This creates a new `doc` directory with a subdir `exdoc` with an index.html file which can be used to further build out your project website.
+If using cargo, you would need to use `cargo doc`.

 ## Attributes